ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 So how can you determine the security requirements for a particular system?
 One way to identify security requirements is to think about the common security objectives and supporting security functions we have *already* discussed and determine the specific requirements for your system in each category.
 In particular, think about how each one applies to the kind of information your program will manage.
 Let’s walk through each security objective and supporting security function, and discuss some things to consider:

-1. **Confidentiality** ("No unauthorized read") Identify information that should not be publicly revealed, such as private information about people and systems.
+1. **Confidentiality** ("No unauthorized read")<br>Identify information that should not be publicly revealed, such as private information about people and systems.
 Who should be allowed to see that?
 Can you avoid having that information at all (since you cannot reveal what you do not have)?
 If you store password information so people can log in to your system (aka “inbound” authentication), you need to store this password information using special algorithms designed for it (such as Argon2id), as we will discuss later.

-2. **Integrity** ("No unauthorized modification")Identify information that only some people should be allowed to modify, and who that is.
+2. **Integrity** ("No unauthorized modification")<br>Identify information that only some people should be allowed to modify, and who that is.

-3. **Availability** ("Keeps working in presence of attack")What is the impact if it does not work for a while - is that serious?
+3. **Availability** ("Keeps working in presence of attack")<br>What is the impact if it does not work for a while - is that serious?
 Availability is rarely an absolute.
 If your system is accessible via the internet, availability is very challenging to provide; a well-resourced attacker can always use a Distributed Denial of Service (DDoS) attack to take down a site, at least for a little while.
 It is possible to work to counter DDoS attacks, but in the end it can turn into a competition between how many resources each side has.

 Even when availability cannot be universally guaranteed, you can still have secure software by focusing on the bigger-risk items ([Not all attackers are equal: understanding and preventing DoS in web applications](https://r2c.dev/blog/2020/understanding-and-preventing-dos-in-web-apps/), by Jacob Kaplan-Moss, 2020).
 In many cases, focus on developing your software so it is not *easy* to overwhelm or take down with simple inputs; make it possible to temporarily scale up the software by rapidly adding new servers; and implement the software so it quickly recovers when an attack ends.
 To counter the risk that the system might be destroyed or have its data deleted, design the software so its data is easily backed up, and plan for backups.
 Ensure that data can be backed up to "cold storage" (where the data cannot be corrupted later if the software is subverted).
 If the system is routinely backed up in operations, you can recover relatively quickly (at least partially).
 So yes, you *can* have availability as a requirement, as long as its limitations are clear.

-4. **Non-repudiation** ("Prove someone did something") Is there some action that you want to be able to *prove* someone took?
+4. **Non-repudiation** ("Prove someone did something")<br>Is there some action that you want to be able to *prove* someone took?
 In many systems this is not critical, but in some it is.

-5. **Identity & authentication (I&A)**How will users prove who they are?
+5. **Identity & authentication (I&A)**<br>How will users prove who they are?
 You want to make sure that someone cannot spoof a legitimate user.
 You should normally support two-factor authentication (2FA), either directly or by allowing users to prove their identity via some other service that supports it.

-6. **Authorization**Who is allowed to do what?
+6. **Authorization**<br>Who is allowed to do what?
 This is a part of confidentiality and integrity, but if you think about people’s roles in addition to thinking about the information to protect, you will probably get a better picture.

-7. **Auditing/Logging**What information/events should you record?
+7. **Auditing/Logging**<br>What information/events should you record?
 Typically you at least record login, logout, and important events like user account creation and deletion.
 Generally a system should record when something happened (date and time), what happened, what system component did it, and who caused it to happen.

 You will sometimes see documents that use the security terms "subject" and “object”.
 A “subject” is something that acts (e.g., a user or process).
 An “object” is something being acted on (e.g., a file or network port).